-In the table above – which can also be seen at the product website – where you don't see a “Yes,” it means that supplement doesn't have the nutrient in question.
+In the table above – which can also be seen at the product website – where you don't see a “Yes,” it means that the supplement doesn't have the nutrient in question.
 For example, since Texas SuperFruit Select has no vegetables, that cell is empty in its column.

 I feel the same way when it comes to probiotics too.
-Its true probiotics can have health benefits, but there are not many probiotics in the supplement.
-For example, Texas SuperFood select has just 121 mg combined for both probiotics and enzymes.
+Probiotics can have health benefits, but there are not many probiotics in the supplement.
+For example, Texas SuperFood Select has just 121 mg combined for both probiotics and enzymes.
 That's not much.

 5 Texas SuperFruit Select Ingredients

 Texas SuperFruit Select appears to be one of the flagship versions of this supplement.
 It has the same ingredients as the Original Texas SuperFood too.

 There are a lot of ingredients in this supplement.
 The table below lists the nutrition information and ingredients in 1 pack (3.8 grams) of the supplement.